nicmr/zerg_wars/README.md

 # zerg_wars
-A game AI experiment about two zerg tribes fighting for control over a planet / local 1v1 / 1vAI / AIvAI.
+A game AI experiment about two zerg tribes fighting for control over a planet. local 1v1 works,  1vAI / AIvAI is WIP.

 Built on top of ggez.